SecureApiGateway/secure-api-gateway-ob-uk-common/README.md

 # securebanking-openbanking-uk

-Repository containing maven modules used by two or more Secure Banking Open Banking UK projects.
+Repository containing maven modules used by two or more Secure API Gateway UK projects.
 The versions of the modules in this repository are specified in a BOM style pom (securebanking-openbanking-uk-bom) that may be imported into other projects as a simple way of including the latest versions of the common modules.

 ## Usage